Lombok: Transport between Bali and Lombok

 Flights from Ngurah Rai International Airport to Lombok "Zainuddin Abdul Madjid" International Airport take about 40 minutes.
 Lombok International Airport is located in southwest Lombok, 1.5 hours drive to Senggigi main tourist areas in the west Lombok, 2 hours drive to the jetty of Teluk Nara before you cross to Gili Islands and about 30 minutes drive to Kuta south Lombok.

 Public ferries depart from Padang Bai (Southeast Bali) and Lembar (Southwest Lombok) every hour, taking a minimum of 4–5 hours to make the crossing in either direction.

 Fast boat services are available from various departure points on Bali and principally serve the Gili Islands, with some significant onward traffic to the Lombok mainland.
 Arrival points on Lombok are dependent upon the operator, at either Teluk Nare/Teluk Kodek, Bangsal harbour or the township of Senggigi, all on the northwest coast.
 Operating standards vary widely.

 Festivals

-A traditional event called the Nyale Festival, or Bau Nyale (meaning "to catch the sea worms), is held between February and March.
+A traditional event called Bau Nyale (meaning "to catch the sea worms), is held between February and March.
 The event focuses on catching the spawning parts of Palola viridis, which are known as nyale or wawo.
 In local legend, nyale are believed to be the reincarnation of the beautiful Princess Mandalika, who had jumped into the sea to drown herself off Seger beach, after her father had set up a contest for potential suitors to fight one another to win her hand in marriage.